 Many beginning bloggers have great ideas but aren’t sure how to structure a blog post.
 So after they spend several hours writing, their post seems like gibberish, with ideas all over the place.
-What if there was a simple structure that a blogger could use?
+What if there was a simple structure a blogger could use?

 The Introduction to a Blog Post

 Whether someone asks a question or uses a key phrase, they seek information.
 If they land on your page, you want them to feel confident they will find that info.
 So structure your introduction to build their confidence.

 Your intro should have three parts, consisting of these paragraphs:

 - A transition to the heart of the post

 Pain point is a marketing term for a problem that the business aims to solve.
 The phrase refers to a problem or concern a consumer has.
 Once the pain point has been identified, the business’s goal is to solve the target audience’s problem.

 Even if your blog is not a service or marketing blog, your readers still have a pain point. means finding out what your target audience or reader wants to know but has more impact.

 So your first paragraph must show that you know what they are looking for.
 Keep it short—simply let them know they have landed on a useful page.

 In the second paragraph, give them the answer.
 Keep it to two to three sentences.